ICD10Source — ICD-10 & Billing Coding Resources

 3. HCC categories are assigned RAF scores — each category has a specific numeric weight

-5. The total RAF score determines the monthly capitated payment Medicare makes to the plan for that enrollee
+5. The total RAF score determines the monthly capitated payment Medicare makes to the plan

 The average Medicare Advantage enrollee has a RAF score around 1.0.
 A healthier patient might score 0.5 while a patient with multiple chronic conditions could score 3.0 or higher.